 Have You Considered the Impact Of Medication On Oral Health?

 MANY OF US need to take medications to treat a wide variety of conditions.
 However, even as those medications treat our illnesses, they could be causing problems for our teeth and gums.
-This is a little discussed side effect.
+This is a little-discussed side effect.
 Most of the time we worry about interactions with other drugs.
-As we age often times we end up on medications and they dry our mouths, this leads to decay, often times after 50 years old when a person hasn’t had a cavity in decades.
-Having a bunch of cavities later in life can even effect us mentally.
+As we age oftentimes we end up on medications and they dry our mouths, this leads to decay, oftentimes after 50 years old when a person hasn’t had a cavity in decades.
+Having a bunch of cavities later in life can even affect us mentally.
 This can be prevented.
-Here at McOmie Family Dentistry our professional staff can help give you aids to battle dry mouth caused by medications.
+Here at McOmie Family Dentistry, our professional staff can help give you aids to battle dry mouth caused by medications.

 Medicine And Oral Chemistry

 Some medications—even some vitamins—can damage our teeth for the brief period that they’re in our mouths.
 This can pose a particular problem for children.
 As adults, we swallow most of our medicines.
 Children’s medicine tends to come in the form of sugary syrups and multivitamins, which feed oral bacteria and leads to tooth decay.